-7. Plagiarism Checkers
+7. Use Plagiarism Checkers

 Many institutions do not permit their students to use personal plagiarism checkers.
-It would be the professor’s pride to note that you can write original content without having to depend on plagiarism checking software.
+It would be the professor’s pride to note that you can write original content without having to depend on online checking software or tools.

 Are you confident with your writing skills?
 If yes, there is no need to check the similarity index.
 However, should you have some doubts, it would be better to pass your paper through some online checkers.
-Be careful not to save the file to the repository and submitting your final paper as 100% plagiarized.
+Be careful not to save the file to the repository and submit your final paper as 100% plagiarized.

 In brief, the cost of turning in plagiarized work is severe – including suspension, failing the course, or getting expelled.
-Therefore, to avoid this serious academic crime, apply these tips while writing your academic papers:
+Hence, to avoid this serious academic crime, apply these tips while writing your academic papers: